deepberlin1/aiforgood2020/README.md

 6. Fire prediction

 # Datasets
 In the following list you can find suggested datasets for obtaining satellite image data, air quality, trees, and more.
-If there are more datasets relevant for the, feel free to **open a new issue** and we'll add it to the list.
+If there are more datasets relevant for the challenge, feel free to **open a new issue** and we'll add it to the list.

 -	GEDI Ecosystem LiDAR: High resolution laser ranging of Earth’s forests and topography from the International Space Station
     - https://gedi.umd.edu/data/download/